Parking-Master/Simple-Builder/README.md

 If you're curious or cautious about how we handle your information/data before signing up, we recommend you go over our <a href="https://builder.serveo.net/privacy">Privacy Policy</a>.

-If you want to know commericial uses, freedom of our project, or what happens to users who violate our terms, you should look at our <a href="https://builder.serveo.net/terms">Terms of Service</a>.
+If you want to know commercial uses, freedom of our project, or what happens to users who violate our terms, you should look at our <a href="https://builder.serveo.net/terms">Terms of Service</a>.

 # License
 Simple Builder is licensed under the GNU General Public License (GPL).